kyma-project/cli/docs/03-03-examples.md

 type: Details
 ---

-The following examples show how
+The following examples show how to use Kyma CLI.

 - Install Kyma with Minikube on Mac: